Basil Reynolds

 Throwing down in Southend 1988

-In 1986, I founded the London Rhyme Syndicate with PlayBoy Prinz and DJ Dee, helping shape the foundation of the UK’s hip-hop scene during its formative years.
-Our 1988 release, Hard to the Core, became an underground anthem.
-In 1989, we appeared on Top of the Pops with D-Mob, performing the chart hit It is Time to Get Funky.
+Our 1988 release Hard to the Core became an underground anthem, and in 1989 we appeared on Top of the Pops with D-Mob, performing It Is Time to Get Funky.

-That same year, we featured as part of the B.R.O.T.H.E.R.
-Movement—a collective of UK hip-hop artists advocating against apartheid.
-Our collaboration on “Beyond the 16th Parallel” raised funds for the African National Congress.
+That same year, we joined the B.R.O.T.H.E.R.
+Movement — a collective of UK hip-hop artists standing against apartheid.

 Danny D, Basil Reynolds & Adrian Sykes